-It might be useless to have a whole-home air cleaner system if you neglect other measures to keep your indoor air clean because your air purifier would just have to work extra hard to provide clean air for your house.
+It might be useless to have a whole-home air cleaner system if you neglect other measures to keep your indoor air clean.
+Your air purifier would have to work extra hard to provide clean air for your house.

 Pros and Cons

-Like any other kind of system, a whole-home air filtration system has its advantages and disadvantages to take into consideration when you make your decision.
+Like any other kind of system, a whole-home air filtration system has advantages and disadvantages to consider when you make your decision.
 Here they are:

-- The machine can run all day, every day without overheating like the portable units do
+- The machine can run all day, every day, without overheating as the portable units do.

-- Doesn’t take up much space in your home
+- It doesn’t take up much space in your home.

-- It is a little bit difficult to determine which whole-home air filtration system is best for your house
+- It is difficult to determine which whole-home air filtration system is best for your house.

 - Air filtration will not work if your HVAC system is off, which can be problematic if you need your air purified when you are not heating or cooling your home.

-- You might end up with a higher electricity bill if you run the system 24/7.
+- You might have a higher electricity bill if you run the system 24/7.

 Since installing a whole-house air filtration system is not cheap, you might need to consider whether you want to have it or not.
 And if you are sure you need to have one, make sure to have only a licensed professional install it for you.
-Ask to see what kind of air filtration system would work best for you, and find out how to perform the maintenance.
+Then, ask what air filtration system would work best for you and determine how to perform the maintenance.